 Is Right to Try for Individual Treatments a Republican or Democrat idea?

 Neither.
 Right to Try is for patients and their loved ones.
+To date, Arizona and Nevada have passed right to try 2.0.
+Arizona’s legislature was controlled by republicans, while Nevada’s legislature was controlled by democrats.
 The original Right to Try had strong bipartisan support in every state and in Congress.
 It passed unanimously in some states and almost unanimously in most.

 Providing care to those who are out of options isn’t partisan.
 It is about getting the right treatment, to the right patient, and at the right time.

 The FDA controls drug approval.
 Can states legally do this?

 Yes.
 The U.S. Constitution provides a floor of protection for individual rights, not a ceiling.
 States may provide additional and greater protections of individual rights—and all of them do.
 The right to try to save one’s own life with safe medicines is one of the most precious rights of all.
 And the Supreme Court has long recognized that states have great latitude in regulating health and safety, including medical standards, which are primarily and historically protected as a matter of local concern.

 This was the legal reasoning behind the original state Right to Try laws, which helped patients across the country even before Right to Try became federal law.